 - Rectal cancer

-If you were exposed to contaminated Camp Lejeune drinking water, contact Sokolove Law today.
+Contact Sokolove Law today if you were exposed to contaminated Camp Lejeune drinking water.
 Our attorneys may be able to secure compensation from a Camp Lejeune cancer lawsuit on your behalf.

 Get Help Filing a Camp Lejeune Cancer Lawsuit

-If you or your loved one were potentially exposed to contaminated drinking water at Camp Lejeune, contact Sokolove Law today.
-You may be eligible for compensation that can help pay for medical treatment and more.
+Contact Sokolove Law today if you or your loved one were potentially exposed to contaminated drinking water at Camp Lejeune.
+You may be eligible for compensation that can help pay for medical treatment.

 As an established national personal injury law firm, Sokolove Law has the resources and reach to fight for our injured clients and secure justice on their behalf.

-Over the last 40+ years, we’ve recovered over $8.6 Billion for thousands of families across the country.
-While Camp Lejeune litigation is relatively new, our firm is prepared to fight for the brave U.S. Marine Corps veterans who were exposed to contaminated water.
+Over the last 40+ years, we’ve recovered over $8.7 Billion for thousands of families across the country.
+While Camp Lejeune litigation is relatively new, our firm is prepared to fight for the brave U.S. Marine Corps veterans exposed to contaminated water.

 Does Sokolove Law work with Ed Bell on Camp Lejeune lawsuits?

-Yes — Sokolove Law is proud to work with Ed Bell, the champion of the Camp Lejeune Justice Act, to help veterans get the justice and compensation they deserve.
+Yes — Sokolove Law is proud to work with Ed Bell, the champion of the Camp Lejeune Justice Act of 2022, to help veterans get the justice and compensation they deserve.

 How much do lawyers for Camp Lejeune water contamination claims cost?